MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-drill.md

 ![bar chart showing lowest level of the hierarchy, most detail](media/end-user-drill/power-bi-hierarchical-axis-category-2.png)

 Apart from the visualization, we can see the hierarchy reflected in the data rendered for each report.
-The following table shows the results of **Show Data** in a report drilling down for a single territory or all territories.
-As you drill-down, you can see how the single report gets more specific and the "all territories" report has more data.
+The following table shows the results of **Show Data** in a report drilling-down for a single territory or all territories.
+As you drill down, you can see how the single report gets more specific and the "all territories" report has more data.

 | Expand mode|Territory|City|Postal|Name|